kasturimitra/countriesOfTheWorld/README.md

-# countriesOfTheWorld
+# Countries of the World

-Visualizations of data related to countries
+The data used is available publicly at [Countries of the World](https://www.kaggle.com/fernandol/countries-of-the-world/version/1).